 There’s something so magical about a trip to one of the best amusement park and theme park destinations in the US.
 Maybe you’re cheering on your teen, who finally mustered up the courage to face that roller coaster, or you’re watching your little ones twirl around on the teacups.
 Or better yet, you finally dragged your best friend on your favorite spinny ride.

-Regardless of your age or who you’re visiting with, everyone can find something to laugh and delight over at these popular spots scattered across North America which happen to include some of my California favorites.
+Regardless of your age or who you’re visiting with, everyone can find something to laugh and delight over at these popular spots scattered across North America, including some of my California favorites.

 Theme Parks vs. Amusement Parks